paytm/kapacitor-grafana-datasource-plugin/README.md

-## kapacitor-grafana-datasource-plugin - a generic backend datasource for kapacitor
+## kapacitor-grafana-datasource-plugin - a kapacitor backend datasource plugin for grafana

+More documentation about datasource plugins can be found in the [Docs](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/developing/datasources.md).

+This also serves as a living example implementation of a datasource.

 Your backend needs to implement 4 urls: